carpentries/docs.carpentries.org/source/handbooks/instructors.md

 When teaching a lesson, it is a very good idea to go through the lesson in advance and choose which exercises you want participants to try.

-Once you have selected exercises, there are several ways to actually display them to the participants during the workshop.
-Any of these options may be the best choice depending on the tool you are using or the kind of exercises you want to use.
+Once you have selected exercises, there are several ways to display them to the participants during the workshop.
+Choose from the options below, depending on the tool you are using or the exercise you selected.

 -   From the lesson website (zoomed in)
     -   This is the least effort, but requires having the right lesson